MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/no-result-use-number-to-search-excel-attachment.md

 manager: dcscontentpm
 audience: ITPro
 ms.topic: troubleshooting
-ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.custom:
   - Exchange Server
   - CSSTroubleshoot
 ms.reviewer: aruiz
 appliesto:
   - Exchange Server 2016 Enterprise Edition
   - Exchange Server 2016 Standard Edition
 search.appverid: MET150
 ---
 # No result when you use a number to search for an Excel attachment in Outlook or Outlook on the web